 Champagne berries are a super simple recipe that you can serve all on their own, alongside a cheese plate, or for toppings on a fancy toast or crostini.
 It’s so simple I’m not even 100% the word recipe applies.

 Drain and toss in sugar.
 Then freeze until you are ready to serve.
 I used raspberries, but strawberries would be great here—very Pretty Woman. 😉

 You’ll likely want to serve these with small toothpicks, tiny forks, or crackers that guests can use to scoop up the berries.
 But there are lots of options here, so you do you.
-Champagne berries feel oh so appropriate for a New Year’s Eve party, but any special occasion could be fun as well.
-Enjoy! xo.
-Emma
+You could also do a champagne tower and have these at the bottom of it!

 - 1 bottle champagne

-- 3-4 cups berries any variety
+- 3-4 cups berries (any variety)

-- 1/4 cup granulated white sugar
+- ¼ cup white sugar (granulated)

 - Soak the berries in the champagne, covered, in the refrigerator for 1 hour and up to overnight.
 Drain, then toss in the sugar.
 Freeze until you are ready to serve.